Simulation-Based Inference for Direction Reconstruction of Ultra-High-Energy Cosmic Rays with Radio Arrays: Summary and Discussion

 As detailed in the appendix, to realign the model's stated credibility with its empirical performance, we applied a single-parameter temperature rescaling, $p_T(\theta \mid x) \propto p(\theta \mid x)^{1 / T}$.
 We tuned the sole parameter, $T^{\star}=0.90$, on an exclusive 20\% calibration split, minimizing the absolute gap between nominal and observed highest-posterior-density coverage.
 Because temperature scaling acts monotonically on log-densities, it preserves the learned ordering of directions while compressing radial uncertainty.
 When we deployed the calibrated flow on an untouched validation set of $N=1,560$ events, the nominal $68\%$ cones enclosed the true direction in $71 \pm 2 \%$ of cases, comfortably within the confidence band around the target.

 Our simulation-calibrated posteriors pass both $P-P$ and TARP diagnostics, indicating that the quoted credible regions are \textit{not} over-confident across the entire validation sample.
-Because calibration is performed with the same simulator that generated the training data, the pipeline implicitly marginalizes over all nuisance effects present in those simulations (e.g., geomagnetic variation, atmospheric refractivity, and radio-wave propagation uncertainties) without imposing parametric forms.
+Because calibration is performed with the same simulator that generated the training data, the pipeline implicitly marginalizes over all nuisance effects present in those simulations (e.g., geomagnetic variation, atmospheric refractivity) without imposing parametric forms.